MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-your-organization.md

 For embedding within your organizational tenant use the URL - *https://login.microsoftonline.com/common/oauth2/authorize*.

-For embedding with a guest, user use the URL - *https://login.microsoftonline.com/<report-owner-tenant-id>* - where you add the tenant id of the report owner that is trying to embed.
+For embedding with a guest, use the URL - *https://login.microsoftonline.com/<report-owner-tenant-id>* - where you add the tenant ID of the report owner that is trying to embed.

 ### Run the application